Statistics & Biometry (BS)

 Courses required for the major must be taken for letter grades.
 To remain in good standing in the major, a student must have:

-• a GPA of at least 2.30 in all courses required for the major, including advanced electives.
-A
+• A GPA of at least 2.30 in all courses required for the major, including advanced electives.

 • Grades of C- or better in every required course.
 If a student receives a lower grade in a required course, the course can be retaken until a C- or better is earned, or the requirement can be satisfied by another course.